A unified approach to structural limits, and limits of graphs with bounded tree-depth: Combining Fragments

 Then $T$ has quantifier elimination if and only if some (equivalently, every) countable model of $T$ is ultra-homogeneous. \end{lemma} \begin{proof} Assume that $T$ has an ultra-homogeneous countable model $G$.
 Let $(a_1,\dots,a_p)$, $(b_1,\dots,b_p)$ be $p$-tuples of vertices of $G$.
 Assume that $a_i\mapsto b_i$ is an isomorphism between $G[a_1,\dots,a_p]$ and $G[b_1,\dots,b_p]$.
 Then, as $G$ is ultra-homogeneous, there exists an automorphism $f$ of $G$ such that $f(a_i)=b_i$ for every $1\leq i\leq p$.
-As the satisfaction of a first-order formula is invariant by the action of the automorphism group, for every formula $\phi\in{\rm FO}_p$ it holds
+As the satisfaction of a first-order formula is invariant under the action of the automorphism group, for every formula $\phi\in{\rm FO}_p$ the following equivalence holds: